Custom Software Development — “Custom Software vs Off-the-Shelf: How to Decide Without Regretting It”

 The risk isn’t the code — it’s unclear requirements.

-A strong custom software partner will:
+A strong custom software collaborator will:

 • Document requirements by user role